Nevelin-W/rp_test_tasks/README.md

 file: docker/docker-compose.yml
 github-action: Deploy WordPress with LocalTunnel (Nginx + No Signup) Wrote pipeline for deploying and running worpress mysql and nginx with docker compose public access is enabled via local tunnel

+SSL Termination via Cloudflare
+For production deployments, SSL termination should be handled by Cloudflare rather than LocalTunnel, providing better security, performance, and reliability.
+Implementation Approach
+1. Cloudflare Tunnel Setup:

+Replace LocalTunnel with Cloudflare Tunnel (cloudflared) Configure a custom domain managed by Cloudflare SSL/TLS certificates handled automatically by Cloudflare